ossobv/planb/README.rst

 * Use hostgroup+hostname in more places.
 Right now the friendly_name is too short.
 * Don't allow enqueue-ing of enabled=False hosts!
+* Add other cron jobs like clearsessions to planb_jobs.

 -----------------